 Warkworth 2 miles.

-The Coach House is a stunning detached property in the grounds of Eastfield Hall, two miles inland from Northumberland's Heritage Coast and the popular town of Warkworth.
+The Coach House is a stunning detached property in the grounds of Eastfield Hall with sea views, two miles inland from Northumberland's Heritage Coast and the popular town of Warkworth.

 Set over two floors you have the choice of four comfortable bedrooms, two of which have their own en-suite facilities, making it ideal for groups of friends and large families.